RoiuGit/Dense_Trade_Tab/README.md

 This is a mod that tries to change the trade routes tab to a more compact version.
 Please report any instability issues (crashes etc.) that you encounter because of this mod.

-There are two versions: the main one uses an icon with a tooltip to indicate whether a certain good has player-owned trade routes.
-The alternate version uses a text indicator.

 **Compatibility**: This mod should be compatible with any mod that doesn't change the Trade Routes panel.

 ## Installation